GabrielAndre2811/GabrielAndre2811/README.md

   - ![UTFPR](https://github.com/GabrielAndre2811/GabrielAndre2811/blob/main/303429432-957d8609-1c2d-4c65-8d63-fe3304011b77.png)

  ## 🌟 **About Me**
-- 💻 **Profession**: Currently, I work as an educational robotics teacher, combining education and technology to inspire new generations.
+- 💻 **Profession**:I currently work as a teacher of Data Science, Back-End Programming and Database in a technical course, I am coordinator of Google Courses, Professor of Educational Robotics, Coordinator of Technical Course of Systems Development and Ambassador of Programming Paraná at the Regional Education Center in Wenceslau Braz, uniting education and technology to inspire new generations.

+Artificial Intelligence and Machine Learning.
 - 📊 **Areas of Interest**:
-  - Data Analysis and Visualization
+  - Data Analysis and Visualization, Data Intelligence.
   - Software Development
-  - IOT Projects with Arduino, Esp, Rapsberry Pi
+  - Robotics, IOT Projects with Arduino, Esp, Rapsberry Pi
   - Artificial Intelligence and Machine Learning
+  -
 - 🔭 **Professional Goal**: To work on innovative projects with global impact and transformative potential.
 - 📍 **Location**: Paraná, Brazil
 - 🌐 **Languages**: Fluent in English and Portuguese.